-Thiem gets past Djokovic in 3-set semifinal at ATP Finals
+‘Tight and nervous,’ Thiem tops No. 1 Djokovic at ATP Finals

 In the second, Thiem’s ace put him ahead 6-5 in the tiebreaker, one point from victory.

-But Djokovic saved that initial chance with a 127 mph service winner.
-Thiem’s next opportunity to win came at 7-6, but he double-faulted.
 The third was at 9-8, when he pushed a down-the-line forehand wide.
-And then, at 10-9, Djokovic erased No. 4 with a forehand that landed right on a line.
+At 10-9, Djokovic erased No. 4 with a forehand that landed right on a line.

 That began a three-point run by Djokovic to steal the set and prolong the match.
-He needed four set points in all to do so, but came through when Thiem netted a backhand.

-Afterward, Thiem acknowledged he was “tight and nervous” in that section.
-He regrouped, though, and came through in the clutch an hour later.

-Thiem is now only the second man with at least five victories each against Djokovic (5-7 career mark), Nadal (6-9) and Federer (5-2).
+Thiem regrouped, though, to become only the second man with at least five victories each against the Big Three of Djokovic (5-7 career mark), Federer (5-2) and Nadal (6-9).
 Andy Murray is the other.

+“That is super special to me,” Thiem said.
+“Every single match against them is a huge privilege.
+It’s a huge opportunity to learn.
+If you beat these guys, it gives you a huge boost of confidence.”

 More AP tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports